Verbling vs italki

 Finally, a lot of teachers will offer their own little courses, ranging from an intro to the language to courses preparing you to take certain exams.

 Once you choose a teacher and set up a lesson, Verbling goes above and beyond.
-While italki just kind of facilitates a Skype conversation, Verbling has its own platform which not only hosts a webchat, but also provides the option for the teacher to upload files that you can work through together.
+While italki has fairly recently provided their own classroom atmosphere to try to keep up, Verbling’s platform not only hosts a webchat, but also provides the option for the teacher to upload files that you can work through together.
 You can also write messages together (if you’ve ever taken a foreign language class, you know how helpful this can be), create flashcards, and then review them together, all in real time.

-This platform goes way above and beyond italki…which doesn’t even have a platform.
+This platform goes way above and beyond italki.
 It can take a second to familiarize yourself with the program, but having the option to use it in place of being able to handle physical documents is incredibly helpful.
 Here, Verbling offers students tools that no other website does.

 This is a good option for questions involving grammar, reasons for learning languages, differences between language exams, or even topics like the Oscars.
 It’s good for written practice for sure, and who knows, you may learn something new!